Martial Arts Kids – (9-13)

-- While Aikido deals with de-escalation of violence and throws and joint lock that rely on control, the students of DMAC are also engaged in discussions and training that deals with attacks pertinent to their lives.
+- While Aikido and other Martial Arts deal with de-escalation of violence and throws and joint lock that rely on control, the students of DMAC are also engaged in discussions and training that deals with attacks pertinent to their lives.
 Kids are also taught techniques on the ground, how to strike, and weapon disarms to learn all phases of martial arts.

 2. Character development.

 - Martial arts prowess is useless without character development.
 Students are expected to keep their grades up in school, honor other students in the class, and show respect for their parents and guardians.
 Communication with the parent/guardian is considered when belt ranks occur.
 Senior kid members are expected to help with the management of class.